goFrendiAsgard/zaruba/README.md

 ## 💡 Solution

-Instead of openning many tmux panels, Zaruba allows you to create and run a single task to run your entire system.
+Instead of opening many tmux panels, Zaruba allows you to create and run a single task to run your entire system.

 ![meme](docs/images/solution-meme.png)

 In Zaruba, you can think of [tasks](docs/core-concepts/task/README.md) as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+A task can have many [dependencies](docs/core-concepts/task/define-task-dependencies.md).
+Zaruba will ensure that all dependencies are completed before attempting to run a task.

-Not only you can define [task's dependencies](docs/core-concepts/task/define-task-dependencies.md), you can also link your [task's environments](docs/core-concepts/task/task-envs/README.md) to a global value.
+You can also link your [task's environments](docs/core-concepts/task/task-envs/README.md) into global environment variables.
+Thus, you can ensure consistency between tasks.

 ![meme](docs/images/solution-example.png)